AU-BCE-EE/Pedersen-2026-STABIL/README.md

 The tables can be found in `output`.

 # Links to technical note
-This section give the sources of tables, figures, and some statistical results presented in the technical note (https://doi.org/10.1016/j.aeaoa.2025.100408).
+This section give the sources of tables, figures, and some statistical results presented in the manuscript in preparation.

 | Paper component          |  Repo source                             |  Repo scripts             |
 |-----------------         |-----------------                         |---------------            |